 It’s time for a change if you still have the 80’s hairstyle.
-You will feel your hair more natural and relaxed if you use less hair product.
+You will feel your headphone hair more natural and relaxed if you use less hair product.

-You can also try a short, sleek style for men that is dent-resistant: de-puffing and flattening your hair.
+You can also try a short, sleek style for men that is dent-resistant: de-puffing and flattening your headphone hair.

 Longer Hair Or No Hair Fares Better

-Headphone hairs are more common in short and medium hair.
+Headphone hairs are more common in short and medium hairs.
 Although longer hair is more vulnerable because it has more natural movement, it can still be affected by headphones if they are on all day.

 What if you don’t like long hair or are balding?

 You will look better than you realize if not for your headphones hair problem!
 You can adjust the headphone band during use.